ethereum-lists/tokens/README.md

 The tokens are described in individual, JSON-formatted files.
 The filename for each token file should be the [ERC-55](https://eips.ethereum.org/EIPS/eip-55)-formatted Ethereum (or other chain) address of the token contract, with a `.json` extension.

+This web tool should help getting the checksum: https://ethsum.netlify.com

 ## Fields:

 ### Mandatory